Program 2023 - 2024

 Members will make presentations on their recent work

-Nov 2 – Architectural Photography and the related urban landscape By Simon Holder
+Nov 2 – Architectural Photography and the related urban landscape by Simon Holder

 I am a Toronto based professional photographer who has been interested in architecture during my entire career.
 From a historical, design and aesthetic perspective and how it appears in the urban and rural landscape.
 I will be discussing how I look at structures not always as a whole but in a detailed perspective and how we can look at architecture in new ways through the camera.